Career / Career Progression

 Follow us

-Editor’s note: On April 8, 2020, Cisco announced that VIRL is being renamed Cisco Modeling Labs – Personal (CML-Personal) — and that the latest version will be released on May 12, 2020.
+Editor’s note: On April 8, 2020, Cisco announced that VIRL would be renamed Cisco Modeling Labs – Personal (CML-P).
+The latest version, 2.6.1, was released in October 2023.

 Whether you've been advised by a coworker, supervisor, or a thread on Reddit, everyone has their favorite simulator or emulator.
-Someone who primarily uses GNS3 will always claim that it's superior to VIRL, and vice-versa.
+Someone who primarily uses GNS3 will always claim that it's superior to CML, and vice-versa.

 Similarly, there are camps staked out on the simulator side, too.
 That doesn't make the decision any easier.